benbalter/benbalter.github.com/_posts/2011-01-11-wordpress-emphasis-plugin.md

 The "deep links" plugin allows for permalinking and highlighting of text on a paragraph and sentance level.
 No need to set anything up.
 Just install, tap shift twice, and start highlighting.

-*See* [The New York Times post on the script][2] for syntax and more information on general usage or you can double tap the *shift* key right now to give it a try.
+*See* [The New York Times post on the script][2]{: data-proofer-ignore="true"} for syntax and more information on general usage or you can double tap the *shift* key right now to give it a try.

 Neat, huh?
 [Download it][3] today.